tohojo/bufferbloat-net/content/cerowrt/wiki/index.md

 **The CeroWrt Project is complete.
 The last build (3.10.50-1) was released in July 2014.
-The principles learned from that research project have been transferred to the Linux kernel, [OpenWrt](https://openwrt.org) and most recently, the [LEDE Project.](https://lede-project.org)**
+The principles learned from that research project have been transferred to the Linux kernel and [OpenWrt](https://openwrt.org).**

-*These page remain as a historical reference of the work that was done to complete CeroWrt.*
+*Note: These pages remain as a historical reference for the work that was done to complete CeroWrt, and as a record of the initial research work for codel & fq_codel.
+See the <a href="/cerowrt">CeroWrt Index</a> page for all CeroWrt documentation.*

+*Note: The "LEDE Project" was a fork of OpenWrt in 2016.
+In 2018, all changes to LEDE became the new OpenWrt mainline.
+Any reference in this wiki to "LEDE" applies to OpenWrt as well.*

 Bufferbloat is the undesirable latency that comes from a router or other network equipment buffering too much data.
 It is a huge drag on Internet